-Applications for the 2021 Academic Coaching Implementation workshop are now open.
+Applications for the 2021 Academic Coaching Implementation workshop are now closed.

 This workshop will help equip leaders and educators, who have (or anticipate having) significant responsibility for developing and implementing coaching programs in undergraduate or graduate medical education, with the knowledge and skills needed to implement, refine and evaluate a successful program.
 Participants will join a community of academic faculty with similar interests from across the country to learn, network and share information.
 To encourage the development of coaching programs at their institutions, the AMA covers the costs of the workshop for participants.